 It was around that time that Tumor Willis appeared, at first a small growth on her abdomen that, over the course of three years, bloomed into a shape and size not unlike a pair of human testicles.
 It was assumed to be a benign mammary gland tumor until it ruptured.
 The smell was something I can’t print in this publication, but forever changed the way I think about seafood.

 Her legs really started to go in the last two years.
 She became stiff and stooped, the toenails of her back feet dragging the ground until they were worn to nubs.
-She took near-daily tumbles down the stairs; I imagined that was how she would go, a broken hip that I wouldn’t bother getting repaired.
+She took near-daily tumbles down the stairs.
+I imagined that was how she would go, a broken leg that I wouldn’t bother getting repaired.

-I prepared myself for her death by playing it over and over again in my head and by constantly cracking jokes.
+I prepared myself for her death by playing it over and over again in my head and constantly cracking jokes.
 I told everyone who would listen that she probably wouldn’t last the year.
-When my second roommate moved out and I relocated our bedroom downstairs to make it easier on Sydney, I joked that she would probably die soon after just to spite me.
+When my second roommate moved out and I relocated our bedroom downstairs to make it easier on Sydney, I declared that she would probably die soon after just to spite me.
 (In fact, it was a mere three weeks later.
-Well played, Sydney.)
+Well played, dog.)

 When the veterinary surgeon removed Tumor Willis, she was stunned by Sydney’s overall health.
 Are you sure this dog is 13? she asked.
 Aside from the cancer, she seemed a spry 8 or 9.
 (I’d had her for 11 years at that point, and she was fully grown when I got her, so she was at least 12.)

 That felt particularly gratifying given all the snobby Boulderites who thought I was criminally negligent for my minimal-intervention style of parenting.
-To the Humane Society vet who sneeringly told me I should bring Sydney more often than when she was injured — consider this my written middle finger.
+To the Humane Society vet who sneeringly told me I should bring Sydney more often than when she was injured: Consider this my literary middle finger.
 The best revenge is a life well-lived.

 Given her prolonged deterioration, I had a lot of time to ruminate on Sydney’s eventual end.
 I always pictured it the same: An awake, alert Sydney, albeit in some pain.
 My long-time roomate there, possibly his dog.
 She would be tired but not scared.
 We would hold her, and hold hands over her body.
 I would be stroking her back, her tail, her ears, her face.
 She would drift off and we would cry, together.